 It’s all in the topping

-Without the crumble topping, this is kind of what you would call a French apple tart as it’s simply pastry and apples rather than having a sauce of any kind mixed in with the apples.
-It means that the pie is really all about the apples, which are also generally thinly sliced and usually become nice and soft.
+Without the crumble topping, this is kind of what you would call a French apple tart.
+That means it’s simply a pastry base filled with sliced apples rather than having a sauce of any kind mixed in.
+Rather than being about any sauce-like filling, it’s completely about the apples, which are also generally thinly sliced and usually become nice and soft.
 With the walnuty crumble topping here, the great part from the cook’s perspective is you don’t have to worry about how carefully you lay the apples in as you don’t see them.
 From the eater’s perspective, it means you have a deliciously flavorful topping that goes really well with the soft, sweet apples inside.
 This is a dessert that’s sweet, but not overly sweet – you’ll see there’s not all that much sugar in there (you could increase a bit if you prefer) – and wonderfully comforting.

 How it’s made

-Making this apple tart is really not that difficult either – first you mix together the pastry ingredients – I used this recipe I have used before where the food processor does the work – then roll it out and fill your tart dish.
+This apple tart is really not that difficult to make.
+First you mix together the pastry ingredients – I used the same recipe I used in my pumpkin pie where the food processor does the work – then roll it out and fill your tart dish.
 Chill the pastry case while you cut up the apples and toss them with cinnamon, sugar and a little lemon juice.
 Whizz up the walnuts, oats, sugar and butter to make the crumble then assemble it all.
 I laid the apples out in a relatively typical sort of ‘flower’ arrangement but as I say there’s no reason to be too precise since you are putting the crumble mixture over the top.

 - 1/2 tsp ground cinnamon